 “Harbledown is one of us.”

 The places featured within the stories are those that mean most to our homeless community.
 Two of our clients have developed a brilliant tour of Canterbury titled “A Walk In Our Shoes”.
-The tour takes you around Canterbury following the steps taken by the homeless.
-These same steps are taken by Harbledown…
+The tour takes you around the city following the steps taken by the homeless.
+These same steps are taken in Harbledown’s journey…

-Choosing to write children’s books enables many to be involved in illustrating the stories.
-People express themselves in such different ways and we want as many people to access the opportunities offered.
+There is a strong desire to illustrate each of the books we write to enable many others to be involved in the process.
+People express themselves in such different ways and we want as many people as possible to access the opportunities.

-All our fantastic stories will be illustrated by the incredibly talented clients at Catching Lives.
+All our stories will be illustrated by the incredibly talented clients at Catching Lives.
 You can see some of this work in Harbledown’s own artistic wall!
+Take a tour of the Harbledown Gallery to see the ever-growing array of art work inspired by the series.